What we know about U.S. probes of Russian meddling in 2016 election

 The first time Trump said he accepted the findings of the intelligence agencies was at a Jan.
 11 news conference ahead of his inauguration.
 "As far as hacking, I think it was Russia," Trump said, although he added: "It could have been others also."

-Earlier this month, Trump said China may have hacked the emails of Democratic officials to meddle with the election, offering no evidence and countering the view of intelligence officials.
+Trump said in May that China may have hacked the emails of Democratic officials to meddle with the election, offering no evidence and countering the view of intelligence officials.

-The Justice Department announced on May 17 that it has appointed Robert Mueller, a former FBI director, as special counsel to lead an independent Russia probe.
-Mueller would, if the evidence merits, work in tandem with the FBI, which is investigating, to handle any related criminal prosecutions.

-Committees in the House of Representatives and the Senate are also investigating and those probes will continue.
-Comey has been invited to testify about the agency's Russia investigation and his dismissal.
+On May 30, Trump wrote on Twitter: "Russian officials must be laughing at the U.S. & how a lame excuse for why the Dems lost the election has taken over the Fake News."

 Has there been any fallout for Trump associates over contacts with Russia before, during or after the election campaign?

-On May 10, the Senate Intelligence Committee issued the first subpoena in its Russia investigation, demanding documents from Flynn after he declined to voluntarily comply with an earlier request.

-Attorney General Jeff Sessions had to recuse himself from involvement in Russia-related probes at the Justice Department because he had not told Congress of his own contacts with Kislyak in 2016.
-Rod Rosenstein, the deputy U.S. attorney general, is handling matters related to Russia; he appointed Mueller as special counsel.
+Sessions had to recuse himself from involvement in Russia-related probes at the Justice Department because he had not told Congress of his own contacts with Kislyak in 2016.
+Rosenstein is handling matters related to Russia and it is he who appointed Mueller as special counsel.

 In the short letter Trump sent to Comey dismissing him from the FBI, he thanked Comey for informing him on three separate occasions that he was not under investigation.
-Comey has never stated publicly whether or not the FBI was investigating Trump and it would be unorthodox for him to say such a thing to the president.
-The White House has offered no proof to back Trump's claim.

-News of Comey's memo, along with a Washington Post report on May 15 that Trump had revealed classified info during a May 10 meeting at the White House with Russian officials, intensified calls from Democrats and some Republicans for an independent probe of Trump's ties to Russia.
+Comey confirmed in his written testimony that he told Trump that he was not personally under investigation.

-(Writing by Amanda Becker; Editing by Kieran Murray, Grant McCool and Leslie Adler)
+(Writing by Amanda Becker; Editing by Kieran Murray, Leslie Adler and Grant McCool)